 P-Cug (Coimbra) Biblioteca Geral da Universidade MM 032

 8 paper types; 4 watermarks.
-For details, cf Rees 1995, pp. 374-75, and pp. 399-400.
+For details, see Rees 1995, pp. 374-75, and pp. 399-400.

-Flyleaf at beginning of MS: 'Liuro da Comunidade de S. +.
-Inscriptions f.116: 'João'; 'P. Paulo Lopes'.
-There are inscriptions with modal designations/ transpositions, indicating participation of the organ for motets on ff.
+Flyleaf at beginning of MS: 'Paulo seruus senu', 'Liuro da Comunidade de S. +'.
+Inscriptions, fol.
+116r: 'João', 'P. Paulo Lopes'.
+There are inscriptions with modal designations and transpositions, possibly indicating participation of the organ for motets on fols.
 19v-21r, 23v-24r, 37v-40r.
 Other inscriptions noted with items.
-These include of modal position in a few motets (ff.
-19v-21r, 23v-24r, 37v-40r)
+These include modal position in a few motets (fols.
+19v-21r, 23v-24r, 37v-40r).

 Upper edges of folios trimmed by 10mm or more.
 At least one folio missing from end of manuscript (Rees 1995, p.
 215).
 First folio discovered in another P-Cug manuscript by Manuel Joaquim.
 History of the compilation of this manuscript is complex.
-Several parts of the existing choirbook formerly existed as independent manuscripts (cf Rees 1995, 221).
-However, recurrence of similar paper-types indicates that all parts of MM 32 to which original foliation applied (with the exception of the first ten folios) had similar origins.
-Bulk of MM 32 copied in mid 16th century.
+Several parts of the existing choirbook formerly existed as independent manuscripts (Rees 1995, p.
+221).
+However, recurrence of similar paper-types indicates that all parts of MM 32 to which the original foliation applied (with the exception of the first nine folios) had similar origins.
+The bulk of MM 32 was copied in the mid- 16th century.
 Folios at start of MS with music possibly by Dom Bento had later origin (after c.1560).
 Scribe of opening section employed three pages from flyleaves of original manuscript to complete his work.
 Original foliation begins after this section.
-(For further details on scribal procedure, cf Rees 1995, 221.)
-However, no coherent scheme for compilation of main corpus of manuscript apparent.
-Difficulty in determining number of scribes involved is difficult to establish.
+(For further details on scribal procedure, see Rees 1995, p.
+221.)
+However, no coherent scheme for the compilation of the main corpus of manuscript is apparent.
+The number of scribes involved is difficult to establish.
 Because of the difficulty in reading some of the notation and script, it would appear that MM 32 was not specially compiled as a choirbook for chapel use.
 Rees posits that the manuscript largely served for teaching purposes (Rees 1995, p.
 224).
 There are numerous concordances between MM 32 and other Coimbra manuscripts, especially P-Cug MM 6, MM 9 and MM 12.
 Some pieces were copied from Gardane's first and second books of Fior de Motetti (RISM 1539/12 and 1539/6).
 MM 32 also acted as the exemplar for items in P-Cug MM 48 (see Rees).
 There is a large number of motets in this manuscript.
 Along with P-Cug MM 6 and MM 12, MM 32 is an important repository of imported works, notably by Spanish composers.

 REES, Owen, Polyphony in Portugal c.
 1530 – c.
-1620.
-Sources from the Monastery of Santa Cruz, Coimbra, New York & London: Garland, 1995, pp. 215-27, 374 & 399-400.
+1620: Sources from the Monastery of Santa Cruz, Coimbra (New York & London, Garland, 1995), pp. 215-27, 374, 399-400.